saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/attributes.md

 sidebar_label: Attributes
 description: Attributes reference for Unreal Engine apps and games.
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import useBaseUrl from '@docusaurus/useBaseUrl';

 This page defines the attributes that are available to customize crash and error reports for Unreal Engine apps and games.

 ## Attributes list